 Choose the screen from where you want to add another caller.
 For example, let’s assume the customer is on hold on the primary call line, you are talking to an external vendor on the second line, and you want to add your supervisor or manager to this call.

-- On the conversation widget, click on the Transfer Call icon and select the second caller.
+- On the conversation widget, click on the Call actions icon and select the second caller.
 This could be your supervisor/agent or internal contact, or you could type any external number (with country code).

 - Click on the three dots next to the agent, and select Add Participant.